 All pages on the ALA site must contain a top banner.

-In addition, most XML pages within the ALA site will display the following:
+In addition, most pages within the ALA site will display the following:

 - Left-hand navigation to the other pages within the page’s section;